National Medical Association: National health insurance

 During this time period, the NMA leadership repeatedly stated their support for a national health insurance scheme through the Journal of the National Medical Association as well as newspapers like the Chicago Defender.
 At the same time, rank-and-file members, desirous to practice medicine, supported the AMA's proposals.
-Indeed, during the height of the health insurance debates from 1946–50, the AMA often sent guest speakers to the NMA's conferences.
+Indeed, during the height of the health insurance debates from 1946 to 1950, the AMA often sent guest speakers to the NMA's conferences.
 Such AMA officials promised the NMA membership in their ranks as well as the right to practice medicine.
 Yet the NMA's leadership largely resisted the AMA's efforts.
 NMA presidents like Drs.
 E. L. Robinson, C. Austin Whitter and J. G. Gathings opposed the AMA's proposals on the grounds that the AMA had previously excluded African American patients from their care as well as African American physicians from their ranks.
 Furthermore, the AMA's support of Abraham Flexner's Report of 1910 witnessed the closure of numerous African American and women's hospitals across the country.
-How could, the NMA leadership argued, African American doctors support the AMA when the AMA was, in fact, the origin of some of African American's most severe issues (indeed, NMA member Dr. Cobb compared the AMA's tactics to the KKK during 1946-50).
+How could, the NMA leadership argued, African American doctors support the AMA when the AMA was, in fact, the origin of some of African American's most severe issues (indeed, NMA member Dr. Cobb compared the AMA's tactics to the KKK during 1946–50).

 By the early 1950s, the NMA still did not possess a consensual platform concerning health insurance.
 Internally torn about the best methods to promote their own professional ambitions as well as the interests of African American patients, the health insurance topic remained a divisive one.
 Still, members of the NMA offered resistance to the AMA's promotion of voluntary health insurance when few medical practitioners dared to.